High resolution quantum enhanced phase imaging of cells: Conclusion

 We have demonstrated a powerful sub-shot-noise technique in the domain of phase imaging, which does not suffer from any trade-off between spatial resolution and quantum gain in sensitivity.
 This enables the development of a microscope with diffraction-limited resolution and sub-shot-noise enhancement.
 In the microscopic system presented here, although we reach micrometer-scale resolution, the minimal achievable resolution does not yet match the diffraction limit of the imaging system.
 This discrepancy is due to technical limitations, the most relevant being the imperfect approximation of the derivative in Eq.~(\ref{eq:approx}) for the chosen value of \(dz\).
 Further improvements could be obtained by multi-distance approaches to TIE, which combine intensity measurements at both small and large defocus distances \cite{zuo2013transport}, by employing structured illumination techniques~\cite{zuo2017high} or simply by considering a smaller defocusing distance.
 This last approach would be possible just by a finer control of the translator stages.
 Additionally, in our setup, the diffraction limit is close to the physical pixel size of the detector, making it challenging to precisely evaluate the resolution near the theoretical limit.

 To demonstrate the applicability of our quantum-enhanced phase imaging method to real-world biological systems, we performed phase imaging of cells with details of a few micrometers, clearly showing less noise artifacts with respect to the classical measurement.
+We achieved a quantum advantage of up to 20 \% in terms of image fidelity, evaluate through the correlation coefficient, and up to 25\% in the quantitative phase uncertainty.
 Finally, our method is scanning free, requires only two shots for complete phase retrieval and do not need complicated interferometric setups.
 Filling the gap between proof-of-concept and real word applicability, this work represents an important step for the quantum sensing technology, where only a very limited number of protocols have reached an application level like ours.
 Several applications can already be envisaged whenever high illumination level can damage the sample or in fast imaging where the illumination level for the single frame should remain limited.